jonnynguyen566/cs3110-team-project/INSTALL.md

 ## 2. Install OCaml dependencies (including Bogue)

-`opam install . --deps-only` will pull everything listed by dune, but you can install Bogue directly as well:
+`opam install . --deps-only` will pull everything listed by dune.
+But also run the following commands.

+Install Bogue (the GUI package):
 ```bash
 opam install bogue
 ```